sebastienrousseau/crypto-service/packages/crypto-api/README.md

 2️⃣ Import the "Crypto API" Postman collection into Postman.

-Open the Postman application, and select **Import**.
+-   Open the Postman application, and select **Import**.
+On the File tab, select Upload Files.

 ![Postman][postman]

+-   Browse your computer and select the `postman_collection.json` file in the `collections` folder, then select **Open**.

+-   Select Import.

+-   In the left navigation, select Collections, and expand `🔐 The Crypto Service Suite APIs`.
+All the API requests in the collection should be displayed.

+![Postman Collections][collections]

-3️⃣ Set up your app
+3️⃣ Set up variables in Postman

+-   Click the gear icon in the upper right corner of the Postman app and select Manage Environments.

+-   Click the Import button to import the `postman_environment.json` file in the `environments` folder, then select **Open**.

+![Postman Environments][environments]

+-   Click the drop-down in the upper right corner of the Postman app to select the imported environment.
+Once you select an environment, you can access variables within the active environmental scope.

-You can get started with a simple app by running the following in your terminal:
+4️⃣ You can get started with a simple app by running the following in your terminal:

 ```shell